 - to larger companies (e.g. egg suppliers and distributors)

 - through smaller retailers (e.g. small supermarket chains).

 Meat chicken production

-In Queensland, many meat chicken growers contract with the 2 large national processors, others with local processors and some growers process and market their own chickens.
+In Queensland, many meat chicken growers contract with large national processors, others with local processors and some growers process and market their own chickens.

-For producers interested in contracting with the main processing companies, contacting them directly is often the best way to see if they are interested in taking on new contract growers.
+For producers interested in contracting with the main processing company or local processors, contacting them directly is often the best way to see if they are interested in taking on new contract growers.

 There are many different market options available, but it is important to research your market before committing to starting a poultry farm.